-With Bette Davis in Winter Meeting (1948) a series of business reversals. the couple moved to Los Angeles and opened a bakery.
-Soon after moving to California, Florence and a friend decided on a lark to audition for a local theater production based on Jane Austen's Emma at the Pasadena Playhouse.
-Florence won the role of Miss Bates, and the play was a success-as was Florence's performance.
-Florence became a mainstay at the Pasadena Playhouse, and soon adopted "Florence Bates" as her stage name because the role had brought her such luck.
+With Bette Davis in Winter Meeting (1948)

 After garnering rave reviews for the theater's production of O Evening Star, Florence began getting offers for small parts in films.
 She continued to work steadily in community theater as well, up until 1939.
 That year, she met and auditioned for Alfred Hitchcock, who was impressed with the American lawyer-turned-actress.
 He promptly cast her in her first major screen role in his 1940 movie Rebecca, as the vulgar, widowed Mrs. Van Hopper.
 In the film's review in The New York Times.
-Bates' character is described as "a magnificent specimen of the ill-bred, moneyed, resort-infesting, servant-abusing dowager." "overnight success" at the age of fifty-two, Florence Bates had truly "arrived" in Hollywood.
+Bates' character is described as "a magnificent specimen of the ill-bred, moneyed, resort-infesting, servant-abusing dowager."
+An "overnight success" at the age of fifty-two, Florence Bates had truly "arrived" in Hollywood.

 She soon had a thriving career as a character actress, sharing the screen with some of Hollywood's biggest names over the course of the next decade or more.
 Bates was frequently cast as a wealthy matron (1943's His Butler's Sister and Slightly Dangerous, as well as 1946's Cluny Brown), an obnoxious mother-in-law (1941's Love Crazy, 1942's My Heart Belongs to Daddy, and 1947's The Secret Life of Walter Mitty), as a landlady (1947's Love and Learn, 1948's Portrait of Jeanie), and even as a maid (1948's Winter Meeting and 1949's The Judge Steps Out).
 She even played a gypsy in 1943's They Got Me Covered, a murderer in 1947's The Brasher Doubloon, and even revisited her hometown (on celluloid, at least) with Errol Flynn in 1945's San Antonio.
 She was in classics like Rebecca, Heaven Can Wait, and entertained audiences as the liquor-chugging ballet teacher Madame Dilyovska in 1949's On the Town.

 But Bates' turns on the screen masked tragedy in real life.
 Not long after her movie career took off, she lost her daughter and only child, who passed away from complications during childbirth.
 During the early 1950s, film roles began to dwindle but Bates continued to work steadily in television, making guest appearances on such shows as I Love Lucy, My Little Margie, and Our Miss Brooks.
 She lost her husband in 1951, and her own health declined.
 On January 31, 1954, Florence Bates died of a heart attack at the age of sixty-five.